david-acker/Trade-Tracker/README.md

 * Provides an extension method to register services with the ASP.NET Core Dependency Injection container.

 ### Persistence
-* Contains repositories, services, and EF Core Types for the data access implementation&mdash;currently using SQLite.
+* Contains repositories, services, and EF Core types for the data access implementation&mdash;currently using SQLite.
 * Provides an extension method to register services with the ASP.NET Core Dependency Injection container.

 ## Motivation
-* Learn Clean Architecture application development
+* Learn Clean Architecture application development.
-* Gain experience with the ASP.NET Core web framework
+* Gain experience with ASP.NET Core.

 ## License
 TradeTracker is licensed under the [MIT license](LICENSE).